-The AD9852 serial port can support both MSB- and LSB-first data formats.
-This functionality is controlled by Bit 1 of Serial Bank 20 hex.
-When this bit is set active high, the AD9852 serial port is in LSB-first format.
+The AD9854 serial port can support MSB- and LSB-first data formats.
+This functionality is controlled by Bit 1 of Serial Register Bank 20 hex.
+When this bit is set active high, the AD9854 serial port is in LSB-first format.
 This bit defaults low, to the MSB-first format.
 The instruction byte must be written in the format indicated by Bit 1 of Serial Register Bank 20 hex.
-Therefore, if the AD9852 is in LSB-first mode, the instruction byte must be written from LSB to MSB.
+Therefore, if the AD9854 is in LSB-first mode, the instruction byte must be written from least significant bit to most significant bit.